Susan Wojcicki: YouTube

-After Wojcicki became the CEO of YouTube, the company reached 2 billion logged-in users a month and that users were watching one billion hours a day.
+After Wojcicki became the CEO of YouTube, the company reached 2 billion logged-in users a month and users were watching one billion hours of content a day.
 By 2021, YouTube had paid more than $30 billion to creators, artists, and media companies.
 There are localized versions of YouTube in 100 countries around the world across 80 languages.
-Since she became CEO, YouTube's percentage of female employees has risen from 24 to nearly 30 percent.Wojcicki also emphasized new YouTube applications and experiences designed to cater to users interested in family gaming, and music content.
+From her appointment as CEO up to August 2017, YouTube's percentage of female employees rose from 24 to nearly 30 percent.
+Wojcicki also emphasized new YouTube applications and experiences designed to cater to users interested in family, gaming, and music content.
 While CEO, the company developed 10 forms of monetization for YouTube creators, including channel memberships, merchandise, BrandConnect, and paid digital goods like Super Chat.
 She also launched YouTube's advertisement-free subscription service, YouTube Premium (formerly known as YouTube Red), and its over-the-top (OTT) internet television service YouTube TV.
-In 2020, the company launched YouTube Shorts, its short-form video experience, which recently surpassed 50 billion daily views.
-In November 2022, YouTube publicized that the company had surpassed 80 million Music and Premium subscribers, including trialers.
+In 2020, the company launched YouTube Shorts, its short-form video experience, which surpassed 50 billion daily views in February 2023.
+In November 2022, YouTube publicized that the company had surpassed 80 million Music and Premium subscribers, including trailers.
 The company also reported over 100 billion hours of global gaming content watched on the platform in 2020.

 Wojcicki tightened YouTube's policy on videos it regards as potentially violating its policies on hate speech and violent extremism.
 The more stringent policies came after The Times showed that "ads sponsored by the British government and several private sector companies had appeared ahead of YouTube videos supporting terrorist groups" and several large advertisers withdrew their ads from YouTube in response.
 The enforcement policies have been criticized as censorship.
 YouTube has also faced criticism that the company applies its enforcement policies inconsistently, with larger content creators treated more favorably.
-During the controversy surrounding Logan Paul's YouTube video about a person that committed suicide, Wojcicki said that Paul did not violate YouTube's three-strike policy and did not meet the criteria for being banned from the platform.
+During the controversy surrounding Logan Paul's YouTube video about a person who died of suicide, Wojcicki said that Paul did not violate YouTube's three-strike policy, and therefore did not meet the criteria for being banned from the platform.

 Wojcicki has emphasized educational content as a priority for the company, and on July 20, 2018, announced the initiative YouTube Learning, which invests in grants and promotion to support education focused creator content.

 On October 22, 2018, Wojcicki wrote that Article 13, as written in the European Union Copyright Directive, would make YouTube directly liable for copyrighted content, and poses a threat to content creators' ability to share their work.

 On February 16, 2023, Wojcicki announced her resignation from YouTube via a company blog post.
 She said she wanted to focus on "family, health, and personal projects" but would be taking on an advisory role across Google and its parent company Alphabet.